Muscadet: It's Not Muscat!

 Muscadet is located at the far western end of France’s Loire Valley.
 The grape grown in Muscadet is Melon de Bourgogne, a variety that seems to thrive in cool climates and wet or marine areas, which makes it a perfect partner for, you guessed it, seafood!
 Muscadet is a go-to oyster wine, but also loves mussels, clams and river fish.

 Not a seafood lover?
-Makes no difference, don’t fret, these vibrant, crispy little value-driven white are fun to just sip and pair great with green veggies, herbs, goat cheeses and salads with zesty vinaigrette.
+Makes no difference, don’t fret, these vibrant, crispy little value-driven whites are fun to just sip and pair great with green veggies, herbs, goat cheeses and salads with zesty vinaigrette.

 Come get those mouths a-watering and lips-a-smacking.